Danielgch/danielgch/README.md

 ## 👤 About Me
 Hi there, my name is Daniel Giraldo.
 I am a software Engineer a person with excellent interpersonal relationships, respectful and good teamwork, with desires and ease of learning, responsible, punctual, organized, and honest, I try to do my work as best as possible.

-My areas of interest are frontend/fullstack deveolpment, everything that has to do with technology.
+My areas of interest are frontend/fullstack development.

-I LOVE TECH and improve myself every day.
+I love tech and improve myself every day.

 <h3 align="left">📇 Social & Contact</h3>
 <p align="left">